New ebooks From Canadian Indies

 Emily Eaton

-Emily Eaton is a professor in the Department of Geography and Environmental Studies at the University of Regina.
-She is a white settler doing community-based research that examines the power and influence of the fossil fuel industries and maps pathways to climate action that prioritize the needs of equity-deserving communities and rectify the unjust colonial relationship that Canada has with Indigenous Peoples.
+Emily Eaton is a professor in the department of geography and environmental studies at the University of Regina, in Treaty Four.
+She is a white settler doing research, teaching, and service devoted to addressing the climate and inequality crises at local and national scales and mapping pathways to transition that rectify the unjust colonial relationship that Canada has with Indigenous Peoples and marginalized communities.

 Valerie Zink